 In 1984, Trump Plaza, which Donald would not have been able to build without multilayered support from organized crime syndicates, opened for business.

 One of Trump Plaza’s first and most valued high-roller gamblers was Robert LiButti.
-In 1991, LiButti was legally banned from all Atlantic City casinos, when it was finally legally proven that he was a powerful member of the Gambino Mafia.(91)
+But by 1991, LiButti was legally banned from all Atlantic City casinos, when it was finally legally proven that he was a powerful member of the Gambino Mafia.(93)

-But throughout the 1980’s, before the ban, LiButti spent a lot of time and a lot of money, millions in fact, in Donald Trump’s casinos.
-For his loyal and lavish patronage, Donald made sure LiButti was gifted “luxury cars, including Rolls Royces and Ferraris, as well as trips to Europe and the Super Bowl.”(91) This successfully kept him coming back.
+But throughout the 1980’s, before the ban, LiButti spent a lot of time and a lot of money, millions in fact, in Donald’s casinos.
+For his loyal and lavish patronage, Donald made sure LiButti was gifted “luxury cars, including Rolls Royces and Ferraris, as well as trips to Europe and the Super Bowl.”(93) This successfully kept him coming back.

 Yet, LiButti’s presence in Trump casinos came with some strings attached.
-Like Donald Trump, Robert LiButti didn’t respect women, and he couldn’t stand Black people.
+Like Donald Trump, Robert LiButti didn’t respect women, or Black people.
 So, Trump casinos made sure LiButti was comfortable.
-When LiButti sat down to play, there better not be a woman or a Black man at the table.(91)
+When LiButti sat down to play, there better not be a woman or a Black man at the table.(93)

 For openly engaging in racist and sexist business practices per LiButti’s request, Trump Plaza was fined $200,000 in 1991.
-Later that same year, the casino would be fined once more for the nine separate illegal, luxury sports car gifts that Donald Trump had rewarded LiButti with for his loyalty.(91)
+Later that same year, the casino would be fined once more for the nine separate illegal, luxury sports car gifts that Donald had rewarded LiButti with for his loyalty.(93)

-Over the years, it became clear that all the illegal money in the world would still not be capable saving Donald’s casino from its greatest vulnerability of all: the man who was running it: Donald Trump.
+Over the years, it became clear that all the illegal money in the world would still not be capable saving Donald’s casino from its greatest vulnerability of all: Donald himself.